kevindjacobson/dotfiles/README.md

 bashdot install default
 ```

-See (bashdot's documentation)[https://github.com/bashdot/bashdot] for more information
+See https://github.com/bashdot/bashdot for more information